schrodinger.application.jaguar.qrnn.temp_opt module¶

 The Hessian matrix of the Rosenbrock function at

-multiplied by the vectorp
+xmultiplied by the vectorp.

 rosen, rosen_der, rosen_hess